nextcloud/documentation/developer_manual/app/publishing.rst

 * available in Apps page in separate category
 * sorted first in all overviews, 'Official' tag
 * shown as featured, on owncloud.org etc
-* major releases optionally featured on owncloud.org and send to owncloud-announce list
+* major releases optionally featured on owncloud.org and sent to owncloud-announce list
 * new versions/updates approved by at least one other person

 note:
-Official apps include those part of the release tarball.
+Official apps include those that are part of the release tarball.
 We'd like to keep the tarball minimal so most official apps are not part of the standard installation.

 Approved
 ^^^^^^^^